Powers of sums and their homological invariants: Projective dimension and regularity

 For the second statement, we use the inequality $\depth R/\sqrt{L} \ge \depth R/L$ for $L$ being a monomial ideal of $R$ \cite[Proof of Theorem 2.6]{HeTT}.
 In particular, since $I$ and $J$ are squarefree monomial ideals, $\depth R/I \ge \depth R/I^s$ and $\depth S/J \ge \depth S/J^s$ for all $s\ge 1$.
 By Theorem \ref{thm_depthreg}(i), $\depth T/P=\depth R/I+\depth S/J$ and for all $n\ge 2$,

 $\depth T/P^s=$

 Since $P=I+J$ has a constant depth function, we conclude that $\depth I^s=\depth I$ and $\depth J^s=\depth J$ for all $s\ge 1$.
-The proof is finished. \end{proof} The authors of \cite{HTT} could not provide an upper bound for the index of depth stability of $P$ in terms of those of $I$ and $J$ (see page 821 of {\it loc.~cit.}).
-With the assumptions of Theorem \ref{thm_depthreg}, we can easily provide a reasonable bound.
+The proof is finished. \end{proof} An upper bound for the index of depth stability of $P$ in terms of those of $I$ and $J$ was not known, according to \cite[page 821, paragraph after Theorem 5.6]{HTT}.
+With the assumptions of Theorem \ref{thm_depthreg}, we are able to provide such a bound.
 Theorems \ref{thm_asymptoticproj_polynomial} and \ref{thm_asymptoticreg} yield the following inequalities.
-The second of these inequalities provides a slightly better upper bound for $\rstab(I+J)$ than \cite[Corollary 5.8]{HTT}. \begin{cor} Assume that either $\chara k=0$ or $I$ and $J$ are monomial ideals.
+The second of these inequalities also provides a slightly better upper bound for $\rstab(I+J)$ than \cite[Corollary 5.8]{HTT}. \begin{cor} Assume that either $\chara k=0$ or $I$ and $J$ are monomial ideals.
 Then $\dstab(I+J) \le \dstab(I)+\dstab(J)$.
-If furthermore, in the notations of Theorem \ref{thm_asymptoticreg}, we have $a=b$, then $\rstab(I+J) \le \rstab(I)+\rstab(J)$. \end{cor} The following statement is possibly of independent interest. \begin{cor} Assume that either $\chara k=0$ or $I$ is a monomial ideal.
+If furthermore, in the notations of Theorem \ref{thm_asymptoticreg}, we have $e=f$, then $\rstab(I+J) \le \rstab(I)+\rstab(J)$. \end{cor} The following statement is possibly of independent interest. \begin{cor} Assume that either $\chara k=0$ or $I$ is a monomial ideal.
 Then for all $s\ge 1$, the map $\Tor^R_i(k,I^s) \to \Tor^R_i(k,I^{s-1})$ is zero for every $i\ge 0$.
 Moreover, there are equalities

 \end{cor} \begin{proof} The first statement follows from combining Lemma \ref{lem_mapsofTor}(ii) and Theorem \ref{thm_monomialidealsareofsmalltype}.
-The equalities follow from Lemma \ref{lem_Tor-vanishingandinvariants} and the Auslander--Buchsbaum's formula. \end{proof} \begin{rem} The authors of \cite{HTT} expressed in page 832 their feeling that ``In general, there seems to be no relationships between the stability indices of the functions $\depth R/I^n$ and $\depth I^{n-1}/I^n$''.
-Corollary \ref{cor_depthregpowers} renders this opinion disputable: the stability index of the function $\depth I^{s-1}/I^s$ is at most the stability index of the function $\depth R/I^s$, at least if $\chara k=0$ or $I$ is monomial. \end{rem}
+The equalities follow from Lemma \ref{lem_Tor-vanishingandinvariants} and the Auslander--Buchsbaum formula. \end{proof} \begin{rem} From Corollary \ref{cor_depthregpowers}, we deduce that the stability index of the function $\depth I^{s-1}/I^s$ is at most the stability index of the function $\depth R/I^s$, at least if $\chara k=0$ or $I$ is monomial.
+This result is quite surprising to us, as it was not so clear that {\it a priori}, there is such a relation without any assumption on the characteristic (see \cite[page 832]{HTT}). \end{rem}